sgraf812/cloben/README.md

 # `cloben` [![Build Status](https://travis-ci.org/sgraf812/cloben.svg?branch=master)](https://travis-ci.org/sgraf812/cloben)

-`cloben` is a Haskell shell script to clone git repositories and transform `cabal bench` results into a CSV file readable by `gipeda` for visualization.
+`cloben` is a Haskell shell script to optionally clone git repositories and transform `cabal bench`/`stack bench` results into a CSV file readable by `gipeda` for visualization.

 It parses build warnings and timing data output in the standard `criterion` format.

 # Usage

+There are two modes of operation:

-`cloben <repo> <commit>` will output the CSV data on `stdout`.
-This takes 10 minutes even for the simplest possible `criterion` setup on my MacBook, so stay calm :).
+`cloben` will benchmark the current working directory and output the CSV data on `stdout`.
+It will try to use `stack` as an optimization, but the fall back mechanism (cabal sandboxing) takes 10 minutes on my laptop for even the simplest dependency tree, so stay calm :).

+`cloben <repo> <commit>` will also attempt to clone a remote git `repo` into a temporary directory (deleted after exit) and `cd` into it prior to benchmarking.

 For usage with `gipeda`, `stdout` should be redirected into a csv file.